wp-plugins/ad-injection/readme.txt

 4. Make sure you select the option to say which ad injection mode to use.
 Dynamic features (ad rotation, and referrer/IP ad filtering) will only work with either 1) WP Super Cache/W3 Total Cache/WP Cache or 2) no caching plugin.
 5. Tick the box right at the top to enable your ads.
 6. If you are using a caching plugin you may need to clear the cache to see your ads immediately.
+7. If something doesn't work as expected turn on debug mode and look for the debug messages in the HTML source.

 **Recommended cache plugin settings**